bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-The next thing we need to do once we\'ve captured the values from the form is to remove them until the form is ready for a new thing.
+The next thing we need to do once we&apos;ve captured the values from the form is to remove them until the form is ready for a new thing.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->